-- 1. Turn power to the hot tub off and then back on at the breaker, or - Press and hold for three seconds the "WARMER" and "COOLER" buttons at the same time.
-When currently set cycle appears (01-06) press the jets one button one time and the control will go into the initial power up routine.
+- 1. Turn power to the hot tub off and then back on at the breaker, or - 2.
+Press and hold for three seconds the "WARMER" and "COOLER" buttons at the same time.
+When the currently set cycle appears (F1-F6) press the jets 1 button one time and the control will go into the initial power up routine.